empathco/skills_vectors/README.md

 # skills_vectors
-storing and searching skills and jobs vectors in various vector databases
+This project demonstrates storing and searching skills and jobs vectors in various vector databases:
+* Find skills related to job descriptions (semantic search)
+* Uploading to Pinecone, Weaviate, Milvus, Postgres
+* Given a job find related skills using semantic similarity (vector distance)
+* Good broad, “real world complexity” yet replicable test of data loading and semantic search
+* Code flavor is important for devs (at least for me)

 ## Loading Skills Vectors